How The FLOCK Do I Create and Develop Work?

 Online

-If you have artistic practice or lots of creative idea, but are unsure of what to do next.
-This session can help.
+If you have an artistic practice or lots of creative ideas, but are unsure of what to do next, this session can help.
+You’ll learn how to both create ideas and develop them into effective plans and projects.

 Gloria / Jack Wilkin

-One result has been the creation of Gloria, a camp, sequin wielding persona who finds power in laughter and holding safer spaces for LGBTQIA+ people.
-From hosting scratch nights to film screenings, Gloria has been able to develop their community and socially engaged practice.
+One result has been the creation of Gloria, a camp, sequin-wielding persona who finds power in laughter and holding safer spaces for LGBTQIA+ people.
+From hosting scratch nights to film screenings, Gloria has been able to develop their community and socially-engaged practice.

 Jack’s performance work explores issues both within and facing LGBTQIA+ communities, using a mixture of autobiographical experiences, breaking the 4th wall, campness, and comedy in solo devised shows.
 Currently, they’re curious about the power of dancefloors, the different sanctuaries these spaces provide, and how they often blur the lines of communities and artforms.